visgl/deck.gl/docs/upgrade-guide.md

 ### Others

+- `Deck.pickObjects()`  -  minor breaking change: if the same `data` is used by multiple top-level layers (e.g. a `ScatterplotLayer` and a `TextLayer`) that are visible in the picking bounds, `pickObjects` will yield one result for each picked object+layer combination, instead of one result for each picked object in previous versions.
 - Custom effects: the `Effect` interface has changed. `preRender` and `postRender` no longer receives device/context as an argument, implement the `setup()` lifecycle method instead.

 ## Upgrading from deck.gl v8.8 to v8.9